San Francisco, California

 Southeast Asia in Change, reacting and adapting to a shifting global environment as well as local developments;

 Southeast Asia despite Change, preserving important aspects of culture and society despite uncertainty and fluctuation;

 Southeast Asia as Change, as the potential of Southeast Asia for bottom-up, locally initiated change and development, as the future that the next generation of Southeast Asian leaders must work together to create.

 Southeast Asian Service Leadership Network

 SEALNet was founded at Stanford University in 2004.
-In 2006, SEALNet became a 501(c)(3) organization with a board of directors which oversees the organization and chapters at various universities.
-SEALNet’s mission is to bring service and to promote the spirit of service leadership among Southeast Asian communities in the US and abroad .
-SEALNet strives to accomplish this by building and nurturing a community of service leaders who are committed to serve, equipped to lead, enterprising in action, and plugged into a network of like hearted individuals who are passionate about social development.
+In 2006, SEALNet became a 501(c)(3) with a mission to bring service-learning students and leaders to Southeast Asian communities.
+SEALNet strives to build a community of service leaders committed to serve, equipped to lead, enterprising in action, and plugged into a network of like-hearted individuals who are passionate about social development.